score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 | `volume`      | Translates into a reference to the external volume.
 This reference is usually used in a container’s volume mount specification. | Translates into a reference to the external volume.
 This reference is usually used in a container’s volume mount specification. |
 | `workload`    | N/A                                                                                                                             | Translates to the module properties references.
 For example: `${modules.workload-name.property-name}`.                          |

-## Referencing Resources
+### Referencing Resources

-Declared resources and their properties can be referenced in other places in Score file with the following template:
+Declared resources and their properties can be referenced in other places in Score file with the following template.

 ```yaml
 ${resource.[resource-name].[property-name]}